Frances Stonor Saunders

+Frances Hélène Jeanne Stonor Saunders FRSL (14 April 1966 – 31 August 2026) was a British journalist and historian.
+She was known for writing Who Paid the Piper?: CIA and the Cultural Cold War (1999), which exposed secret CIA attempts to manipulate public opinion.

-Early life
+Early life and education

-Frances Stonor Saunders is the daughter of Julia Camoys Stonor and Donald Robin Slomnicki Saunders.
+Frances Stonor Saunders was born in Windsor, Berkshire, on 14 April 1966, the daughter of Julia Camoys Stonor and Donald Robin Slomnicki Saunders.
 Her father, who died in 1997, was a Jewish refugee from Bucharest, Romania, born to a British national with Polish and Russian ancestry.
 Jews named Slomnicki died in the Belzec extermination camp; the fate of two great-aunts Saunders was unable to determine.
 Her parents divorced when Saunders was eight.

 Saunders attended St Mary's School Ascot, where she was head girl.